timothyjward/osgi.enroute.site/_concepts/095-modularity-maturity-model.md

 So perhaps not the desired outcome for a multi-million dollar application consolidation program?

-### Outsourcing
+#### Outsourcing

 Here we simply sign over our Complexity problem to a 3rd party.

 The 3rd party achieves a lower cost, not by re-engineering the applications to drive down complexity, but by retaining the status-quo and using cheaper engineeing resources to implement change requests.
 As changes remain challenging the 3rd Party is incentivized to minimise these, and charge a premium for exceptions not covered in the contract.

-### Virtualisation, Containers and / or 3rd Party Cloud
+#### Virtualisation, Containers and / or 3rd Party Cloud

-Here we simply move the Complexity problem from a physcial platfrom to a virtual platform either on or off-site.
+Here we simply move the Complexity problem from a physical platfrom to a virtual platform either on or off-site.

 Virtualisation has **no-effect** on application Complexity, and **increases** infrastructure complexity.
 Hence the investment in any Virtualisation or Container strategy should only be justified on infrastructure costs savings through increased resource utilisation.
 Even then, one must account for potentially significant increases in infrastructure Complexity, which in-turn can lead to increased Service outages.

-Similar arguments applies to 3rd Party Cloud providers, however they do shield you from the infrastructure complexity (at a cost).
+Exactly the same argument applies to 3rd Party Cloud providers; moving an Application to a third party Cloud environment has no effect on the Application's internal Complexity.
+However third Party Cloud providers do shield you from the infrastructure Complexity (at a cost).

+### Current IT Trends

+The fact that third Party Cloud environments don't address the fundamental problem of Application complexity, while not broadcast by the industry, has not escaped unnoticed.

+The un-coordinated responses explicitly or implicilty attempt to address the Application Complexity problem, through the management of modularity and dependencies of one form or another.

+While not explicitly XXXX  and has spawned term "Cloud Native" applications

-### DevOps & MicroServices?
+#### MicroServices?

 A limited modularity strategy may be pursued via adoption of REST based Microservices.